-During the first three months of 2022, we recognized net income attributable to PAA of \$187 million compared to net income attributable to PAA of \$422 million recognized during the first three months of 2021.
+During the first three months of 2022, we recognized net income of \$209 million compared to net income of \$392 million recognized during the first three months of 2021.
 Results for the first three months of 2022 decreased from the comparable 2021 period driven primarily by the impact of the mark-to-market of certain derivative instruments, and, to a lesser extent, the sale of our natural gas storage facilities and higher field operating costs primarily from (i) an increase in estimated costs associated with the Line 901 incident and (ii) gains related to hedged power costs resulting from the extreme winter weather event that occurred in February 2021 ("Winter Storm Uri") recognized in the first quarter of 2021.
 These items were partially offset by more favorable margins in our NGL segment and increased earnings from higher tariff volumes on our pipelines.